apache/spark/docs/cluster-overview.md

 information can be printed by adding the `--verbose` option to `./spark-submit`.

 ### Advanced Dependency Management
-When using `./bin/spark-submit` the app jar will be automatically transferred to the cluster.
-For many users this is sufficient.
-However, advanced users can add jars by calling `addFile` or `addJar` on an existing SparkContext.
-This can be used to distribute JAR files (Java/Scala) or .egg and .zip libraries (Python) to executors.
+When using `./bin/spark-submit` the app jar along with any jars included with the `--jars` option will be automatically transferred to the cluster. `--jars` can also be used to distribute .egg and .zip libraries for Python to executors.
 Spark uses the following URL scheme to allow different strategies for disseminating jars:

 - **file:** - Absolute paths and `file:/` URIs are served by the driver's HTTP file server, and every executor pulls the file from the driver HTTP server.
-When running the driver in the cluster, the jars need a way of getting from the client to the driver so that it can host them.
-This is not currently supported with Spark standalone, and on YARN this requires passing additional jars on the command line with the `--jars` option.
 - **hdfs:**, **http:**, **https:**, **ftp:** - these pull down files and JARs from the URI as expected
 - **local:** - a URI starting with local:/ is expected to exist as a local file on each worker node.
 This means that no network IO will be incurred, and works well for large files/JARs that are pushed to each worker,